rf-peixoto/black_veil/README.md

 # Black Veil
-Black Veil is a simple python code crypter that uses XOR encryption to encrypt payloads for AV evasion, not obfuscation.
+Black Veil is a simple python code crypter that uses XOR encryption to encrypt payloads **for AV evasion, not obfuscation.** Anyone can decode your stuff just changing the 'exec' to a 'print'.
 The code must be structured according to the template.
 Usage:
 `python3 black_veil.py [your python file]`

 ![BlackVeil](https://github.com/rf-peixoto/black_veil/blob/main/img/img1.png)